Vortex-ROV/ROV-Code-2024/README.md

 # Vortex ROV Code Repository

-Welcome to the repository for the Vortex ROV!
-This README will guide you through the prerequisites and file structure of the ROV software.
+Welcome to the repository for the Vortex ROV software!
+This README will guide you through the prerequisites and file structure of the ROV's software.

 ## Table of Contents